delphirtl • Docs

 Stop all JavaScript execution in the worker thread as soon as possible.

-Returns a Promise for the exit code that is fulfilled when the 'exit' event
+Returns a Promise for the exit code that is fulfilled when the 'exit' event is emitted.

 v10.5.0